kevinhkhuynh/cs269grammarchecker/README.md

-This is an earlier version of OpenNMT used for training, tuning, and testing the core models with diffs in the paper "Adapting Sequence Models for Sentence Correction", EMNLP 2017.

-Note that an option -tag_weight for translate.lua allows an additive weight to be applied to the four diff tags.
+This project is a reimplementation of "Sentence-Level Grammatical Error Identification as Sequence-to-Sequence Correction" using Torch (only for tokenization), PyTorch, and OpenNMT-py.

 # OpenNMT: Open-Source Neural Machine Translation

 The most recent version and documentation for OpenNMT is available here: https://github.com/opennmt/opennmt

-## Installation

-OpenNMT only requires a vanilla Torch install with few dependencies.

-### Dependencies

-* `nn`
-* `nngraph`
+* `Torch`
-* `tds`
+* `PyTorch`
-* `penlight`
+* `bit32`

 GPU training requires: